Justonice2019/cgm-remote-monitor/docs/plugins/googlehome-plugin.md

     1. Scroll down to the "Action and parameters" section.
     1. If any of the items in that list have the "REQUIRED" option checked:
         1. Click the "Define prompts..." link on the right side of that item.
-        1. Add phrases that Google will ask if you happen to say something similar to a training phrase, but don't include this parameter (e.g. if you ask about a metric but don't say what metric you want to know about).
+        1. AddPanel phrases that Google will ask if you happen to say something similar to a training phrase, but don't include this parameter (e.g. if you ask about a metric but don't say what metric you want to know about).
         1. Click "CLOSE".
     1. Scroll down to the "Responses" section.
     1. Set just one phrase here.
 This will be what Google says if it has technical difficulties getting a response from your Nightscout website.